c00lgat/OBSIDIAN/Introduction to Kubernetes.md

 **Runtimes**
 Choosing runtimes might pose another challenge.
 Running many modules on a single physical or virtual server could result in libraries conflicting with each other; causing errors and failures.
+This forces running each individual module on its own server where such conflicts could be eliminated but that is not an economical way of resource management.
+That also results in wasting server resources as each server has the same main dependencies and libraries such as the Operating System.
+At times, the OS consumes more resources than the Modules themselves.

+**Solution**
+Application Containers.
+They provide encapsulated lightweight runtime environment for application modules.